discourse/discourse-slack-official/README.md

     ![Settings Page](http://i.imgur.com/wXwkSFR.png)

-    You can optionally set the user that Slack will use, and change the size of the excerpts being posted.
+    (You can optionally set the user that Slack will use to post, and change the size of the excerpts being posted.)

 4. Select the **Enable checkbox**, and save all the changed settings.
 That's it!
 You're done!

 By default, every new post on your Discourse will now create a Slack message in the channel you specified in step one.

-To change your notification settings, go to `/admin/plugins/slack` on your Discourse, or set up [an optional slash command](./README-SLASHCOMMAND.md) to change notifications directly from Slack.
+To change your notification defaults, go to `/admin/plugins/slack` on your Discourse, or set up [an optional slash command](./README-SLASHCOMMAND.md) to change your notifications settings directly from Slack.

 ![Configure](http://i.imgur.com/ea8kvbE.png)